elalienx/scoutr/README.md

 1. Obtain LinkedIn credentials.
 1. Run the project.

-The first step creates the project files, the second step grants permission to scan profiles as LinkedIn is a closed social media platment, and the third runs the project once everything is setup.
+The first step creates the project files, the second step grants permission to scan profiles as LinkedIn is a closed social media platform, and the third runs the project once everything is setup.

 ### 1. Compile the project